-A scathing report by a Justice Department Inspector General concludes that federal prosecutors and ATF agents botched their investigation of suspected arms smuggler Jean Baptiste Kingery who allegedly supplied grenade parts and other weapons from the United States to Mexican cartels as reported by Richard A. Serrano for the Los Angeles Times: "'the Kingery investigation suffered from flaws that we also observed in Operation Fast and Furious,' Inspector General Michael E. Horowitz said," and "Kingery should have been arrested and charged with violating the Arms Export Control Act."
+Similarly, a scathing report from last October by a Justice Department Inspector General concludes that federal prosecutors and ATF agents botched their investigation of suspected arms smuggler Jean Baptiste Kingery who allegedly supplied grenade parts and other weapons from the United States to Mexican cartels as reported by Richard A. Serrano for the Los Angeles Times: "'the Kingery investigation suffered from flaws that we also observed in Operation Fast and Furious,' Inspector General Michael E. Horowitz said," and "Kingery should have been arrested and charged with violating the Arms Export Control Act."